“Jesus’ ascension to heaven,” by John Singleton Copley…

 I also cited the 2014 post on Ascension Day in On the readings for June 1, which included a painting by Eugène Delacroix, Lion Devouring a Rabbit.
 That post cited Peter’s warning in 1st Peter 5:8, and added that “you don’t want to end up like the rabbit in the Delacroix painting.”
 (E.A.)

-The next-to-last image, in black and white, is a woodcut, courtesy of Harrowing of Hell – Wikipedia, the free encyclopedia, with the full caption: “Christ’s Descent into Limbo, woodcut by Albrecht Dürer, c.
+The original post included an image, in black and white, of a woodcut, courtesy of Harrowing of Hell – Wikipedia, with the full caption: “Christ’s Descent into Limbo, woodcut by Albrecht Dürer, c.
 1510.”
-See also the Jesus in Hell post, which included: “Other references of possible interest include: Paradise – Wikipedia, Zohar – Wikipedia, and/or Heaven – Wikipedia, the free encyclopedia.
+See also the Jesus in Hell post, which included: “Other references of possible interest include: Paradise – Wikipedia, Zohar – Wikipedia, and/or Heaven – Wikipedia.